-Learners will carry out effective and comprehensive workforce supervision that demonstrates clear, concise, unambiguous, oral and written communications suited to the recipients, such as contractors or colleagues.
+Learners will carry out effective and safe teamwork that demonstrates clear, concise, unambiguous, oral and written communications with team members.

-Learners will delegate responsibilities appropriately, according to skill sets and resources.
-They will monitor and assess task progression, advising only when necessary, using positive and flexible problem-solving skills when needed.
+Learners will monitor and assess task progression, advising only when necessary, using positive and flexible problem-solving skills when needed.
 They will assess the completed task against the specification and communicate their findings concisely and assertively.
+Learners will keep detailed and accurate records as appropriate to the tasks being carried out.